 Homer prides itself on being an ambitious, forward-thinking community that embraces responsible economic development.
 Major goals for the next decade include expanding Homer’s port facilities to support the region’s growing maritime industries and developing thirty acres in the heart of Homer as a new and vibrant Town Center.

-Since 2000, the city has added residents at an average rate of 0.6 percent annually for a total population of about 5,300 in 2015.
+Homer currently has a population of about 5,522 according to the 2020 census, which has increased by 10% over the previous census.
 Births, and in-migration of new residents, primarily families, and senior citizens, account for the population growth.

 While Homer is not a retirement community, it is popular for retiree living, both year-round and seasonally.
 Alaska’s senior population has been growing faster than in any other U.S. state, with the Kenai Peninsula’s growth rate leading the way at 11.33%.